Preventing Kennel Cough Helps Pet Care Facilities Avoid the Need for its Treatment

 Treatment for kennel cough is usually straightforward – veterinarians most often prescribe cough suppressants to limit the irritation caused by the characteristic dry, hacking cough.
 They’ll also often prescribe an antibiotic if tests indicate the illness is bacterial in origin.
 But in some cases, especially in older pets, those with a compromised immune system and puppies, kennel cough can evolve into something much more dangerous such as pneumonia.
 In cases of secondary infection, a pet can develop fluid in the lungs and other complications that can be serious or fatal.
 This is why it’s so much better to prevent kennel cough than to treat it after the fact.

-If you are a pet groomer or run a pet boarding kennel, you can offer your customers the next best thing in protection by ensuring that airborne germs such as the ones that cause kennel cough are filtered out of the air.
-Fortunately, the PetAirapy disinfectant and purification systems removes or kills the airborne pathogens that cause kennel cough, including the Bordatella, Parainfluenza and Adenovirus.
+If you are a pet groomer or run a pet boarding kennel or doggy daycare, you can offer your customers the next best thing in protection by ensuring that airborne germs such as the ones that cause kennel cough are filtered out of the air.
+Fortunately, PetAirapy disinfectant and purification systems removes or kills the airborne pathogens that cause kennel cough, including Bordatella, Parainfluenza and Adenovirus.

 Recirculated air that is breathed by multiple cats and dogs will naturally spread any germs that are inhaled and exhaled, but a proper air cleaning system can remove or destroy germs so that they aren’t passed from one pet to another.
 The PetAirapy system does this two ways – it uses a special micro allergen filter to clean the air and remove impurities that can irritate the air passages, and its unique UV light system actually kills the germs that cause disease.
 Kennels using the PetAirapy system can assure their customers that treatment for kennel cough won’t be an added expense or concern because their pets’ respiratory health is fully protected by the PetAirapy system.